truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 Alternately, you can manually replicate and rewrite the data to the pool.
 Data is rewritten using the extended block size and parity ratio.

 You can use the [RAIDZ Extension Calculator]({{< relref "/References/ExtensionCalculator.md" >}}) to visualize potential lost headroom and capacity available to recover by rewriting existing data.

 For more information, see [Jim Salter's article](https://arstechnica.com/gadgets/2021/06/raidz-expansion-code-lands-in-openzfs-master/) at Ars Technica and the upstream [RAIDZ extension](https://github.com/openzfs/zfs/pull/15022) PR, sponsored by iXsystems, at OpenZFS.
-See also Louwrentius' ["ZFS RAIDZ Expansion Is Awesome but Has a Small Caveat"](https://louwrentius.com/zfs-raidz-expansion-is-awesome-but-has-a-small-caveat.html) for an in-depth discussion of lost capacity and recovering overhead.
+See also ["ZFS RAIDZ Expansion Is Awesome but Has a Small Caveat"](https://louwrentius.com/zfs-raidz-expansion-is-awesome-but-has-a-small-caveat.html) by Louwrentius for an in-depth discussion of lost capacity and recovering overhead.
 {{< /expand >}}

 To extend a RAIDZ VDEV, go to **Storage**.